 My next project was working with Ed Whittle, a dragster builder, building aluminum panels for a mid-sized drag car.
 On completion of the panels, I began a 15 year employment at Sports Car Classics in Torrance California with Garret Hanes restoring original Cobra’s, a one-off Ferrari 500 America and numerous other high end cars.

-Since 2012 I have been working with Steve Hogue Enterprises in Torrance Ca. doing complete rebuilds of 356 Porsche’s, a 911 R race car, a 1955 Jaguar drop head, 2 original AC Cobra’s, a 1947 show winner Lancia and a RS 61 Porsche chassis with bodywork being constructed.
+In 2012 I began working with Steve Hogue Enterprises in Torrance Ca. doing complete rebuilds of 356 Porsche’s, a 911 R race car, a 1955 Jaguar drop head, 2 original AC Cobra’s, a 1947 show winner Lancia and a RS 61 Porsche chassis with bodywork being constructed.
 One of my most enjoyable projects was working on an Iso Grifo creating jig work to produce nose body panels for the 1970-71 Grifo.
 Extending my skills working on the English Wheel and Power Hammer.
 Part of my work there is extensive work on Hot Rods, customizing a 1941 Cadillac and numerous other projects.